google/fscrypt/README.md

   compatible with older kernels.
 If you don't need compatibility with older kernels, it's better to not use this setting and instead (re-)create your encrypted directories with `"policy_version": "2"`.

+* "allow\_cross\_user\_metadata" specifies whether `fscrypt` will allow protectors and policies from other non-root users to be read, e.g. to be offered as options by `fscrypt encrypt`.
+The default value is `false`, since other users might be untrusted and could create malicious files.
+This can be set to `true` to restore the old behavior on systems where `fscrypt` metadata needs to be shared between multiple users.
+Note that this option is independent from the permissions on the metadata files themselves.

 ## Setting up `fscrypt` on a filesystem